holoviz/param/doc/upgrade_guide.md

 # The value of x
 ```

 However, this was broken in some subtle ways!
 It mostly resolved around `None` being used as the specific sentinel value for allowing inheritance.
-Let's two examples that have been fixed in Param 2.0.
+Let's have a look at two examples that have been fixed in Param 2.0.

 In this first example we want to re-set the default value of `x` to `None` in a subclass.
 As you can see, this was discarded entirely in versions before Param 2.0, while the new version correctly assigns `None`.